Josh Naylor Player Props: Guardians vs. Rockies

-The Cleveland Guardians and Josh Naylor, who went 0-for-3 last time in action, battle Ryan Feltner and the Colorado Rockies at Progressive Field, Tuesday at 6:10 PM ET.
+On Wednesday, Josh Naylor (on the back of going 1-for-4 with a double) and the Cleveland Guardians face the Colorado Rockies, whose starting pitcher will be German Marquez.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rockies.
+He had a one-hit performance in his previous game (1-for-4) against the Rockies.

 Josh Naylor Game Info & Props vs. the Rockies